Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Mask-Map-and-Detail-Map.md

 ### Desaturated albedo (red channel)

 The red channel represents the albedo variation.
-It can make the underlying material's albedo gradually darken down to black when going from `0.5` to `0` or brighten up to white when going from `0.5` to `1`.
+It makes the underlying material's albedo gradually darken down to black when going from `0.5` to `0` or brighten up to white when going from `0.5` to `1`.
 A value of `0.5` is neutral, which means the detail map does not modify the albedo.

 The image below shows the impact of the detail albedo on the final color.
-As you can see, HDRP calculates color interpolation in sRGB space.
+HDRP calculates color interpolation in sRGB space.

 ![](Images/DetailMap-red.png)

 ### Smoothness (blue channel)

-The blue channel represents the smoothness variation and HDRP computes it the same way as the albedo variation.
+The blue channel represents the smoothness variation and HDRP calculates it the same way as the albedo variation.
 The underlying material's smoothness gradually decreases if the detail smoothness is below `0.5` or increases if it is above `0.5`.
 A value of `0.5` is neutral, which means the detail map does not modify the smoothness.

 The image below shows the impact of the detail smoothness on the final color.